Watergate salad: History

-The origin of the name "Watergate salad" is obscure.
+Kraft recipe publication in 1975

 The recipe was published by General Foods (since merged into what is now Kraft Heinz) and called for two General Foods products: Jell-O instant pistachio pudding and Cool Whip whipped topping, a whipped-cream substitute.
 According to Kraft, "There are several urban myths regarding the name change, but we can't substantiate any of them."
 Several competing explanations exist.

 Kraft Corporate Affairs said: "We developed the recipe for Pistachio Pineapple Delight.
 It was in 1975, the same year that pistachio pudding mix came out."
 Kraft, however, did not refer to it as Watergate Salad until consumers started requesting the recipe for it under the name.
 "According to Kraft Kitchens, when the recipe for Pistachio Pineapple Delight was sent out, an unnamed Chicago food editor renamed it Watergate Salad to promote interest in the recipe when she printed it in her column."
 Neither the article nor editor has been tracked down, however.